qualcomm-linux/meta-qcom-robotics-sdk/README.md

 The QIR SDK provides the following:
 - Reference code in Robot Operating System (ROS) packages to develop robotic applications.
-- E2E（end-to-end）scenario samples to evaluate robotic platforms.
+- E2E(end-to-end) scenario samples to evaluate robotic platforms.
 - Integrated cross-compile toolchain, which includes common build tools, such as aarch64-oe-linux-gcc, make, cmake, and ROS core.
 - Tools and scripts to speed up the development.
-- Provide some basic ROS nodes to help you build your ros application, such as qrb_ros_camera, qrb_ros_nn_inference,etc.
+- Provide some basic ROS nodes to help you build your ros application, such as qrb_ros_camera, qrb_ros_nn_inference, etc.

 This will guide you through developing your first sample application.
 It explains how to:
 - Flash the prebuilt Qualcomm linux image and configure the environment.